MagicStack/MagicPython/README.md

 highlighter also validates that the formatting is following the correct syntax.
 It can help noticing an error in complex formatting expressions early.

+Python 3.6 f-strings are supported in both the raw and regular flavors.
+The support for them is somewhat more powerful than what can be done in regular strings with `.format`, because the f-string spec allows to highlight them with less ambiguity.

 ### Numeric literals